bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 * Support customer service with new tooling
 * Load and curate new geophysical data
-* Integrate a new billing process into the application There are times when a sprint goal might be multifaceted, for example, “Get large-screen support working and support search by customer name.”
+* Integrate a new billing process into the application There are times when a sprint goal might be multifaceted, for example, "Get large-screen support working and support search by customer name."
 During sprint planning, the development team should help refine and agree to the sprint goal and use it to determine the product backlog items that it can complete by the end of the sprint.
 These product backlog items serve to further